 The SCDP strongly encourages our voters to vote early this year, whether by mail or early in-person.

 Mail-In Voting - Mail-in voting, also known as absentee voting, has existed in the U.S. for well over a century, and is arguably the safest way to vote during the continued COVID-19 crisis.
 In order to vote by mail, voters must first request an absentee ballot by filling out and submitting an Absentee Ballot Application.
 You can pick one up at the BOE, at Democratic Party HQ, or simply print your own at home!
-Don't forget to fill in November 3, 2020 for the election date, and check General Election on the form.
+Don't forget to write November 3, 2020 for the election date, and check General Election on the form.
 You must then either mail it to the Summit County Board of Elections at 470 Grant St., Akron, OH 44311, or drop it in the secured dropbox located outside of the BOE.
 If you are registering to vote or updating your registration, you may turn the registration form in together with the application.
 We strongly encourage those voting by mail to submit their application by the end of September to get their ballot in a timely manner.

 The Board of Elections will begin mailing Absentee Ballots on Tuesday, October 6th.
 When you receive your ballot in the mail, please vote the entire ballot and return it to the Board of Elections as soon as possible!
 If you are mailing your ballot in, the absolute latest that you can mail it is Monday, November 2nd (please do not wait this long).
 Ballots postmarked after that date will not be counted.
 If you are hand delivering your ballot to the BOE, you have until the polls close at 7:30pm on Election Day to deliver it to a BOE employee, or drop it in the dropbox outside the BOE.
 Ballots received after 7:30pm will not be counted.